diskoverdata/diskover-docs/source_files/config_plugins_manual.md

 All plugins will eventually be included in [**DiskoverAdmin**](), but a few are still only configurable manually.

-Please [open a support ticket](https://support.diskoverdata.com/) if you currently use one of these plugins and need to upgrade to v2.3 and/or if you are interested in using a plugin for the first time.
+🟨 **IMPORTANT!** Please [open a support ticket](https://support.diskoverdata.com/) if you currently use one of these plugins and need to upgrade to v2.3 and/or if you are interested in using a plugin for the first time.

 ### BAM Info Plugin